Common Division Rules

 Typical time allowed is one (1) minute per shot with one (1) minute set-up time per lane.
 For

-• The timer can be started by a squad member or the shooter and can be placed so the shooter
+example: Four (4) shots on a lane equal five (5) minutes of time for that lane. - The timer can be started by a squad member or the shooter and can be placed so the shooter

 can monitor his or her own time.
 Timers are to be started when the shooter addresses the lane by